IBM Power System E850C Technical Overview and Introduction

-The Power E850C server (8408-44E) is the latest enhancement to the Power System portfolio.
-It offers an improved 4-socket 4U system that delivers faster POWER8® processors up to 4.22 GHz, with up to 4 TB of DDR4 memory, built-in IBM PowerVM® virtualization, capacity on demand, and integrates cloud management to help clients deploy scalable, mission-critical business applications in virtualized, private cloud infrastructures.
+The Power E850C server (8408-44E) is the latest enhancement to the Power Systems portfolio.
+It offers an improved 4-socket 4U system that delivers faster IBM POWER8® processors up to 4.22 GHz, with up to 4 TB of DDR4 memory, built-in IBM PowerVM® virtualization, and capacity on demand.
+It also integrates cloud management to help clients deploy scalable, mission-critical business applications in virtualized, private cloud infrastructures.

-Like its predecessor Power E850 server, which was launched in 2015, the new Power E850C server utilizes 8-core, 10-core, or 12-core POWER8 processor modules.
-But the Power E850C cores are 13%-20% faster and deliver a system with up to 32 cores at 4.22 GHz, up to 40 cores at 3.95 GHz, or up to 48 cores at 3.65 GHz and utilize DDR4 memory.
+Like its predecessor Power E850 server, which was launched in 2015, the new Power E850C server uses 8-core, 10-core, or 12-core POWER8 processor modules.
+However, the Power E850C cores are 13%-20% faster and deliver a system with up to 32 cores at 4.22 GHz, up to 40 cores at 3.95 GHz, or up to 48 cores at 3.65 GHz, and use DDR4 memory.
 A minimum of two processor modules must be installed in each system, with a minimum quantity of one processor module's cores activated.

-Cloud computing, in its many forms (public, private, or hybrid) is quickly becoming both the delivery and consumption models for IT.
-However, getting the right mix between traditional IT, private cloud, and public cloud can be a challenge.
+Cloud computing, in its many forms (public, private, or hybrid), is quickly becoming both the delivery and consumption models for IT.
+However, finding the correct mix between traditional IT, private cloud, and public cloud can be a challenge.
 The new Power E850C server and IBM Cloud PowerVC manager can enable clients to accelerate the transformation of their IT infrastructure for cloud while providing tremendous flexibility during the transition.

-IBM Cloud PowerVC Manager provides OpenStack-based cloud management to accelerate and simplify cloud deployment by providing fast and automated VM deployments, prebuilt image templates and self-service capabilities all with an intuitive and user-friendly interface.
-PowerVC management upwardly integrates into a variety of third-party hybrid cloud orchestration products, including IBM Cloud Orchestrator, VMware vRealize, and others.
+IBM Cloud PowerVC Manager provides OpenStack-based cloud management to accelerate and simplify cloud deployment by providing fast and automated VM deployments, prebuilt image templates, and self-service capabilities all with an intuitive interface.
+PowerVC management upwardly integrates into various third-party hybrid cloud orchestration products, including IBM Cloud Orchestrator, VMware vRealize, and others.
 Clients can simply manage both their private cloud VMs and their public cloud VMs from a single, integrated management tool.

-The Power E850C server includes the cloud management software and services to assist with clients’ move to the cloud, both private and hybrid.
-Those additional capabilities include the following:
+The Power E850C server includes the cloud management software and services to assist with clients' move to the cloud, both private and hybrid.
+Those additional capabilities include the following items:

 - Private cloud management with IBM Cloud PowerVC Manager, Cloud-based HMC Apps as a service, and Open source cloud automation and configuration tooling for AIX